500px/legacy-api-documentation/endpoints/photo/POST_photos_upload.md

 - **description** — Description for the photo
 - **category** — A numerical ID for the **[Category][]** of the photo

-Special attributes:
+Optional attributes:

-- **privacy** — Whether to hide the photo from the user profile on the website.
-Otherwise, the photo is only available for use in Collections/Portfolio.
-Recognized values: 1, 0.
+- **privacy** — If 1, the photo is marked as private and will not be visible on the user's profile on the website.
+If 0, the photo is visible to the user's profile and is eligible to enter Fresh.
+Default value is 1 (private).

 Technical details of the photo: (this information may be overridden when the file is uploaded and parsed for EXIF and IPTC tags)